JohnnyXavier/johnnyxavier.github.io/_posts/database/2018-12-13-postgres-nosql-4.md

 # /the_one_on_generating_jsons_from_columns
 the first 3 notes helped introduce our subject and setup the db and the pieces to support a working project.<br>
-this note will dive into the json functionality we can get with postgres to help build json data.
-This will be really useful later on when we switch over to full nosql with `json` and `jsonb` data types
+this note will dive into the json functionality we can get with postgres to help build json data out of columns, queries, and more.
+This will be really useful later on, when we switch over to full nosql with `json` and `jsonb` data types

 ### /differences_between_`json`_and_`jsonb`_data_types
 [postgresql.org -> datatype-json](https://www.postgresql.org/docs/current/datatype-json.html)